 framing rectangle CDE Certification Checklist: A highlighted rectangle used to indicate the current scope of a range selection.
 (Motif 2.0 term.
-"Marquee" is the Motif 1.2 equivalent.)
-Colors that are available from the color server.
+"Marquee" is the Motif 1.2 equivalent.) free colors Icon Editor: Help: Concepts: Getting Started with Icon Editor: Colors that are available from the color server.